 Reservation payment due April 4, 2014, or on acceptance: $300

-Students bills will also reflect any charges for parking fees, library fines or damage to the residence halls.
+Students bills will also reflect any charges for parking fees, library fines or damage to the residence houses.
 In the Campus Life/Residential Living section, learn how to avoid charges for damaged rooms or parking violations.

 All of our financial aid awards are based on need.
 Eligibility is determined through a detailed assessment of the income, assets and special circumstances presented by the family.
 Aid can be from federal, state and Connecticut College sources; we also review loan requests and student employment requests.
 Students with family incomes less than $75,000 are eligible for financial aid packages that include reduced loans.